What is chronic lymphocyctic leukaemia (CLL)?

-CLL is a chronic condition that usually develops very slowly – many people don’t need treatment for months or years.
+CLL is a chronic condition, which means it usually develops very slowly.
+Many people don’t need treatment for months or years.
 However, some people may need to have treatment straight away.

-CLL is the most common type of leukaemia for adults in the UK.
+- CLL is the most common type of leukaemia adults are diagnosed with in the UK.

-You will normally only be offered a bone marrow or stem cell transplant if your CLL hasn’t responded to initial treatment, or if your doctors think it’s unlikely to.
+You will normally only be offered a stem cell transplant if your CLL hasn’t responded to initial treatment, or if your doctors think it’s unlikely to.

-Most transplants for CLL are allograft transplants – when stem cells are donated to you by someone else.
+Most transplants for CLL are allogeneic transplants – when stem cells are donated to you by someone else.

-It only happens very rarely, but some people with CLL have an autologous transplant – when doctors use your own stem cells – but this is very rare.
+Some people with CLL will have an autologous transplant – when doctors use your own stem cells – but this is very rare.